.header__wrapper { opacity: 1; }[Skip to content]

 British Superbike Racing 2025

-We are pleased to announce our sponsorship of the XMT Racing Team owned by Chris Hicks in the Bennetts British Superbike Racing Season 2025.
-The riders are Louis Valleley competing in the Quattro Group British Supersport Championship and Zak Shelton in the Pirelli National Sportsbike Championship who are both competing on Triumph motorcycles.
+We are pleased to announce our sponsorship of the XMT Triumph Racing Team owned by Chris Hicks in the Bennetts British Superbike Racing Season 2025.
+Our new rider is Eunan McGlinchey who began competing in the Quattro Group British Supersport Championship on the weekend of 25th to 27th July at the Brands Hatch Circuit.
+Eunan gave us terrific opening finishes with 6th and 12th in the respective weekend races.
+Zak Shelton in the Pirelli National Sportsbike Championship showed better results this weekend with a top ten finish in Saturdays race.
+The inclement weather made tyre choices for all superbike classes challenging on both days.

 Racing can be watched live on www.tntsports.co.uk